Accounting, Tax & CFO Support for Technology and SaaS Companies

 Technology investors think in ARR, MRR, churn, CAC, LTV, and gross margin.
 When a funding conversation starts or a data room needs to go out, the gap between compliant financial statements and board-ready reporting becomes immediately visible.
 Closing it under pressure is expensive.

-Your reporting infrastructure is built for the conversations you are having and the ones coming next.
+What changes: Your reporting infrastructure is built for the conversations you are having and the ones coming next.
 Board decks, investor updates, and data room requests are handled without scrambling to reformat numbers at the worst possible moment.

 The tax treatment of stock options in Canada differs from the US in ways that affect every person on your cap table.
 Most founders only discover this during due diligence.